chainer/chainercv/README.md

 ChainerCV is a collection of tools to train neural networks for computer vision tasks using [Chainer](https://github.com/pfnet/chainer).

 You can find the documentation [here](http://chainercv.readthedocs.io/en/latest/).

+This project is under development, and some API may change in the future.

 # Installation